brocktaylor7/tabstops-puppeteer-spike/README.md

 > Note: Manually firing an event does not generate the default action associated with that event.
 For example, manually firing a key event does not cause that letter to appear in a focused text input.
 In the case of UI events, this is important for security reasons, as it prevents scripts from simulating user actions that interact with the browser itself.

-This POC currently detects the following:
+This POC currently detects the following (data attributes added for easy/accessible querying):

--   Keyboard focus traps (outlined in red, and also receive the data-a11y-trap attribute)
+-   Keyboard focus traps (elements outlined in red, and also receive the `data-a11y-trap` attribute)
+    -   Note: A mechanism is built-in to break out of the keyboard traps to continue testing the rest of the page
--   Elements that should be able to receive focus, but are not reachable via standard keyboard navigation (outlined in purple).
+-   Elements that should be able to receive focus, but are not reachable via standard keyboard navigation (elements outlined in purple and also receive the `data-a11y-expected-focus-not-received` attribute).
 -   Whether the page has the same number of focusable elements as is expected from the DOM.
-(Outlines the body in green if so, and red if not.)
+(Outlines the body in green if so, and red if not.
+The document body also recieves the `data-tabstops-match-focusable-count` attribute with a value of `true` or `false`).

 ## Build/Run